 In the wake of the major corrupt police takedowns of the mid-1990s, state police and Cook County police heavily patrolled the suburb.
 Cook County police made over 150 drug and weapons related arrests as massive sweeps cut through gang related drug operations.
 The drug trade in the community was greatly reduced after county intervention; however, Ford Heights would never again build up their own police force, instead Cook county police would patrol the suburb.
 The village admitted it was too broke to pay any local police officers; therefore, the village has been policed just like an unincorporated town.
 Ford Heights’ officers stayed until 2008 only making $12 an hour then the officers all quit and no police force has been put back together since then.

 Ford Heights still remains a high crime suburb and is one of the poorest suburbs in the nation.
 Gang wars, murders and the drug trade are still a major part of this community.
-The community has scores of shuttered businesses and abandoned homes.
+The community has scores of shuttered businesses and abandoned homes and is a highly blighted community with abandoned structures that have been shuttered for several years.
 There are very few opportunities for employment in this area as Ford Heights is pretty much cut off from the rest of the world without shopping (not even a Walmart), without even a police force due to major financial restraints.
 Like I said above I am not going to sugar coat anything, Ford Heights does not have anything good about it besides low rent rates, this is one tough neighborhood and one of the first Chicago area suburbs to experience Chicago based street gangs.